-- Entry exam 15% On the first day in class, there is an exam based on the pre-course assignment.
-The exam includes mini-essay questions (25 minutes). - Pro-active in-class participation 10% This is to reward students for actively participating in the course.
+• Entry exam 15%

+On the first day in class, there is an exam based on the pre-course assignment.
+The exam includes mini-essay questions (25 minutes).

+Pro-active in-class participation 10%

+This is to reward students for actively participating in the course.
 Participation is evaluated on activity during the session (participating in discussions, raising interesting issues etc.).
 As this course is a learning environment, questions/answers are not based on whether they are right or wrong, but meaningful, inspiring and thought-provoking for the group overall.
-Class attendance is a prerequisite for gaining credits in class participation, however for a high grade active involvement is required! - Country presentation 10% Individual or group task, upon your choice; the presentation should be prepared before the course starts; for details see above.
+Class attendance is a prerequisite for gaining credits in class participation, however for a high grade active involvement is required!

+• Country presentation 10%

+Individual or group task, upon your choice; the presentation should be prepared before the course starts; for details see above.

+Regarding grading, content of the presentation will be considered as approximately two thirds (i.e. 7%) and presentation skills as one third (i.e. 3%) of the overall grade.

+• Final exam 25%

-thirds (i.e. 7%) and presentaFinal exam 25% f the presentation will be considered as approximately two tion skills as one third (i.e. 3%) of the overall grade. e is an exam based on the course content.
-The exam consists Group-level (40% or more, depending on the country presentation) Group project 40% The objective of this project is to provide students with experience in developing a global Brand for introducing a product to international markets. • Grading criteria points layout and format correlation to course content depth of analysis creativity of presentation 10 10 10 10
+On the last day in class, there is an exam based on the course content.
+The exam consists of MC questions (25 minutes).

+Group-level (40% or more, depending on the country presentation)

+• Group project 40%

+The objective of this project is to provide students with experience in developing a global Brand for introducing a product to international markets.

+• Grading criteria points

+layout and format 10 correlation to course content 10 depth of analysis 10 creativity of presentation 10